 In terms of video, the quality is absolutely stunning.
 Any flaws to the transfer are barely noticeable, save for the odd banding here and there and some slight ghosting.
 Given the bright color palette of the series, and how susceptible that is to blemishes and assorted visual hiccups from poor mastering, the transfer looks absolutely remarkable in all its widescreen glory.
 Quite honestly, any flaws are likely due to the source material more than the actual mastering.
 The audio work done here is just as great.
 The 24-bit DTS-HD Master Audio soundtrack is exactly what you'd want in a release such as this.
 The mix is very center-focused - understandable given the television nature of the series - but it still packs a wallop for your home entertainment system.
 Every explosion is beefy, every punch a stinger, every bit of clever dialogue clear and concise - it all sounds fantastic.

 As with previous Batman: The Brave and Bold Blu-ray titles, there are no bonus features.
-Bonus content has become nearly non-existent on home video releases for these types of animated titles, something fans have grow begrudgingly used it.
-While it's a shame nothing is included, the sheer quality of the main feature should be more than enough to warrant a purchase.
-It is, actually.
-Although, with a little luck, maybe we'll finally get some bonus content for the next Blu-ray collection
+Bonus content has become nearly non-existent on home video releases for these types of animated titles, something fans have grown begrudgingly used to.
+While it's a shame nothing is included, the sheer quality of the main feature should be more than enough to warrant a purchase alone.
+Although, with a little luck, maybe we'll get bonus content in a future home video release.

 Warner Archive has given one of the most fun cartoons in recent history a great release with Batman: The Brave and The Bold - Complete Season Three.
 This awesome action/comedy cartoon has never looked better, and it's a great alternative to some of the more grim offerings coming from the DC Universe Animated Original Movie line and DC Comics itself.
 Batman: The Brave and The Bold embraces the sheer insanity of these characters, and the DC Universe as a whole, and out of that we get this amazing love letter to arguably the best superhero ever created.
 Fans of the series should pick this up as soon as possible - available through the Warner Archive website and most online outlets - and marvel in the sheer joyful lunacy of Batman: The Brave and The Bold - Complete Season Three.
 Highly Recommended!